Insured, But Indebted: Couple Works 5 Jobs To Pay Off Medical Bills

 "I'm on these payment arrangements that are killing us," said Tiffany Cano, 37, who has spent her lunch hours from her job at a regional bank on the phone negotiating payoff plans that now total $700 a month.
 "My husband is working four jobs.
 I work full time.
 We're a hardworking family doing our best and not getting anywhere."

 The pair, who earn nearly $100,000 a year, are insured and have had no major illnesses or injuries.
 Still, the Canos are among the 1 in 4 Americans who report in multiple polls that the high cost of health care is the biggest concern facing their families.
-And they're at risk of joining the 62 percent of people who file for bankruptcy tied to medical bills.
+And they're at risk of filing for bankruptcy; 62 percent of people who file do so, in part, because of medical bills.

 "Oh, yes, that worry is always in the back of my mind," Tiffany said.